stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-We add another convenience helper for presentation testing:
+And we add another convenience helper for presentation testing:

 ```java
 /**